-- Do you need to bring in a new skill to your business that none of your existing employees has?
+- Do you need to bring in a new skill or skills to your business that none of your existing employees possess?

 - Has your workload increased?
 If so, is the workload likely to continue or is it just a temporary increase?